sean2077/winguake/README.md

 There are two options for installation:

 ### 2.1.
+Method 1: Download the portable EXE version (Recommended)

+From the [releases page](https://github.com/sean2077/winguake/releases/latest), download the latest `winguake.exe` file.

+AHK scripts can also be [compiled](https://wyagd001.github.io/v2/docs/Scripts.htm#ahk2exe) into a standalone executable (.exe) file by combining the AHK script with the AutoHotkey binary.
+The EXE version provided in this project is based on this method, for users who do not want to install AutoHotkey separately.

-Install AutoHotkey and use AutoHotkey to run winguake.ahk (Recommended)
+### 2.2.
+Method 2: Install AutoHotkey and use AutoHotkey to run winguake.ahk

 Download and install [AutoHotkey v2](https://autohotkey.com/download/ahk-v2.exe), then download the `winguake.ahk` script from this project.
 You can run it with AutoHotkey just like running Python scripts with `python`, or simply double-click the `winguake.ahk` script if your system is set to open `.ahk` files with AutoHotkey.

-### 2.2.
-Download the portable EXE version

-AHK scripts can also be [compiled](https://wyagd001.github.io/v2/docs/Scripts.htm#ahk2exe) into a standalone executable (.exe) file by combining the AHK script with the AutoHotkey binary.
-The EXE version provided in this project is based on this method, for users who do not want to install AutoHotkey separately.

 ## 3. Usage